anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The Superior Man is aware of Righteousness, the inferior man is aware of advantage.
+Quote: You can't cross the sea merely by standing and staring at the water.

-By: Confucius
+By: Rabindranath Tagore